escapefromhyperisland/world-8/elin/README.md

 ### :checkered_flag: Goals:
-- [x] Challange myself to try something new
+- [x] Challenge myself to try something new
 - [x] Experiment and have fun with the code!
 - [x] Create something that I am proud of
-- [x] Make three challanges for the player to solve
+- [x] Make three challenges for the player to solve

 ### :notebook_with_decorative_cover: World 8 - The Story: